Artist Hockney targets Hirst in row over methods

 Hockney quoted a Chinese saying that to paint "you need the eye, the hand and the heart.
 Two won't do."

-Hirst, one of the most commercially successful artists of his generation, is best known for animals suspended in formaldehyde and spot canvases, featuring rows of different colored spots.
+Hirst, one of the most commercially successful artists of his generation, is best known for animals suspended in formaldehyde and spot canvases, featuring rows of different coloured spots.

 He employs assistants to produce the spot works, and a recent New York Times article said Hirst created just five of an estimated 1,400 spot canvases in existence.